Georgian grapes

 Kisi

-Kisi is a rare white grape from Kakheti, producing distinctive wines with elegance and depth.
-It is increasingly valued by winemakers for its expressive character.
+Kisi is a rare white grape from Kakheti, producing expressive wines with elegance, depth, and remarkable structure.
+It has been rediscovered by modern winemakers for its unique character.

 Learn more